 Once again, I crafted this list to share with you.
 I have had my eye on a few really cool toys and gadgets that would make awesome gifts during this Christmas and Holiday season.
 Here are my thoughts on some great gifts.

-If you are new to coding.
-I provide an easy to understand explaination here.
+If you are new to coding or are not sure what it is, I provide an easy to understand explanation here.

 I Never Want To Grow Up!!